 Is It Safe To Use Benzoyl Peroxide While Breastfeeding?

-Benzoyl Peroxide is an over-the-counter medication and is very effective in reducing the severity of acne lesions.
+Benzoyl Peroxide is an over-the-counter medication and is very effective in reducing the severity of acne during breastfeeding.
 The skin takes its time to get used to the product, and hence minor breakouts are possible.
 If you have skin sensitivity, please avoid using this product on the face.
 Benzoyl Peroxide is considered to be one of the most organic peroxides in terms of its production and application.

 Uses